R9295/autarkie/README.md

-# Autarkie - Instant Grammar Fuzzing Using Rust Macros
+# Autarkie - Trivial Grammar Fuzzing Using Rust Macros
 Autarkie is a native grammar fuzzer built in Rust.
 Using procedural macros, it (almost completely) automatically creates a grammar fuzzer.
 Autarkie is heavily inspired by [nautilus](https://github.com/nautilus-fuzz/nautilus).
 Please see [Limitations and Caveats](#limitations-and-caveats) for Autarkie's limitations.